RobertLynJA/RobertLynJA/README.md

 - 👋 Hi, I’m @RobertLynJA
-- 👀 I’m interested in .Net, UI, Mobile, Games.
+- 👀 I’m interested in .Net, Java, C++, UI, Mobile, Games.
 - 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...